 Co-Pay Assistance Program

-- cancer treatment-related co-pays
+Blood cancer treatment-related co-payments

-- private health insurance premiums
+Private health insurance premiums

-- Medicare Part B, Medicare Plan D, Medicare Supplementary Health Insurance, Medicare Advantage premium, Medicaid Spend-down or co-pay obligations
+Medicare Part B, Medicare Plan D, Medicare Supplementary Health Insurance, Medicare Advantage premium, Medicaid Spend-down or co-pay obligations

 You have complete freedom to choose doctors, providers, suppliers, insurance companies and treatment-related medications.
 You can make changes in any of the above at any time without affecting your continued eligibility.